In Photos: Remembering Supertyphoon Yolanda in Cebu

 Four years ago, on November 8, 2013, Supertyphoon Yolanda ravaged the Philippine islands.
-In Cebu, the typhoon pummeled the coastal areas and the northern towns of Daanbantayan, Bantayan, Camotes, Bogo, San Remigio, and Medellin.
-Considered the strongest typhoon to date to hit the country, Yolanda destroyed homes and infrastructure, displaced thousands of families, and took the lives of thousands of people.
+In Cebu, the typhoon hit the coastal areas and the northern towns of Daanbantayan, Bantayan, Camotes, Bogo, San Remigio, and Medellin.

-This week, in photos, let us revisit the aftermath of the biggest natural catastrophe to ever hit the Philippines in recent memory.
+And so, this week, let us revisit the aftermath of the biggest natural disaster to ever hit the Philippines in recent memory.

 After the Typhoon